smroccuzzo/UltraCold/README.md

     make

 This will create an executable called example-n, which (if everything went fine) should be ready to be executed.
-Now you can just copy the eventual file example-n.prm from the parent folder and run the example
+Now you can just copy the eventual file *example-n.prm* from the parent folder and run the example

     cp ../example-n.prm .
     ./example-n

 The output of course will depend on the particular example, and is documented fully for each of them.

-Although a prior basic knowledge of C++ is highly recommended, to use these examples also a very basic one is more than sufficient.
+Although a prior basic knowledge of C++ is highly recommended, to use these examples also very basic knowledge is more than sufficient.
 The documentation tries to be as pedantic as possible, so that extending these examples for user's need shouldn't be too difficult.